Press Kit and Reader's

 Inaccessibility of theme and language here is a summons to a deeper form of reading: covenantal, participatory, and spiritually embodied.

-Olds writes to recalibrate our metaphysical attention.
+Olds writes to recalibrate our metaphysical attention and covenantal perception.
 He offers an apocalyptic dismantling of aesthetic theory.
 He writes from the position that postmodern horizontality is a failure of covenantal emplacement, not a liberation from metaphysical hierarchy.
 He does not abandon modernism, but recovers its roots in iconoclasm of form, rejection of hierarchy, AND the eruptions of recovered accountabilities.
 He asks:

 What if art were not a claim to genius but to judgment?